SKrotkih/YTLiveStreaming/README.md

 - fixed Swiftlint warnings
 - Sample app was renamed to LiveEvents
 04-05-2021
-- add youtube-ios-player-helper as an video player
+- added youtube-ios-player-helper as an video player
-- add Xcode unit test
+- added Xcode unit test
 18-05-2021
-- add SwuftUI based content view for the YouTube video player
+- added SwuftUI based content view for the YouTube video player